Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: The general idea

 \section{The general idea}

-Consider the integral~\eqref{eq:intfg}, and assume that $g$ has no stationary points in $[a,b]$.
-Then we can assume that $g'(x)>0$, $x\in[a,b]$, without loss of generality.
+Consider the integral~\eqref{eq:intfg} with $g$ having no stationary points in $[a,b]$.
+Then, we can assume that $g'(x)>0$, $x\in[a,b]$, without loss of generality.
 By this assumption, the integral is changed into an integral with the linear oscillator.
-Indeed, by the change of variable $\tau=g(x)$,
+Indeed, by the change of variables $\tau=g(x)$,

 where